TadiT7/treble_experimentations_wiki/Frequently-asked-questions-(FAQ).md

 Follow this guide [Here](https://github.com/phhusson/treble_experimentations/wiki/How-to-build-a-GSI%3F)

-### Why is latest GSI packages end with .xz format and have very small size?
+### Why do latest GSI packages have xz file extension?
+How to install it?

-From v19 (2018-06-03) - Releases are now compressed with xz.
+Starting from v19 (2018-06-03), releases are now compressed with xz.
 Uncompress before flashing.
-Though the idea of Flashable ZIP is discussed @CosmicDan /*Include a busybox binary (assuming it has xz extraction applet, I haven't checked) and a simg2img binary (is it a sparse image?
-It should be), and you could probably just pipe the output of xz extraction to simg2img.
-I don't see why not.*/

 ***